 This subject provides a study of the history of the making of the modern world from 1750 to 1918.
 The course content provides opportunities to develop historical understanding through key concepts, including evidence, continuity and change, cause and effect, perspectives, empathy, significance and contestability.
-Areas covered will include the nature and significance of the Industrial Revolution the nature and extent of the movement of peoples in the period (convicts and settlers); the extent of European imperial expansion and different responses, including 'The Traditional Landowners' and the Asian region, and the emergence and nature of significant economic, social and political ideas in the period, including nationalism.
+Areas covered will include the nature and significance of the Industrial Revolution the nature and extent of the movement of peoples in the period (convicts and settlers); the extent of European imperial expansion and different responses, including 'The Traditional Landowners' and the Asian region, and the emergence and nature of significant economic, social and political ideas in the period, including nationalism and the impact this had on international affairs and conflict.